AbhiKhadape10/Arcot-Repo/documentation.md

 - **Data Loading Strategies:**
   - Explain how your application efficiently loads and processes large datasets.

+## Version Control Strategy

+### Code Versioning

+#### Branching Strategy

+The codebase follows a branching strategy for version control.
+Typically, the following branches are used:

+- `main`: Represents the production-ready code.
+- `development`: Integration branch for ongoing development work.
+- Feature branches: Created for new features or bug fixes.

+#### Tagging for Releases

+Tags are used to mark specific points in history, usually denoting releases or important milestones.
+Tags provide a snapshot of the codebase at a particular point.

+### AI/ML Component Versioning

+#### Model Versioning

+Machine learning models are versioned using a systematic approach.
+This might involve:

+- Incrementing model versions based on significant changes.
+- Tagging models with specific releases to align with code versions.

+#### Datasets Versioning

+Datasets are versioned to ensure reproducibility and traceability.
+Consider using dataset versioning tools or frameworks to manage changes.

+### Challenges and Solutions

+#### Managing Large Files

+Handling large files, such as model artifacts and datasets, presents challenges in version control.
+To address this:

+- Use Git LFS (Large File Storage) for storing large files efficiently.
+- Consider cloud-based solutions for storing and versioning large datasets.

+#### Model Versioning Challenges

+Model versioning requires careful consideration due to the nature of binary files.
+Solutions include:

+- Storing models separately from the codebase.
+- Using a dedicated model repository or artifact registry.

 ## Deployment Strategies

 ### Cloud-based Deployment